dcoredump/FluidPlug/README.md

 mod-sdk (see https://github.com/moddevices/mod-sdk) and if you have set the environment-variable MODSDK pointing to your installation).

-=Example generic installation for Zynthian=
+# Example generic installation for Zynthian #

 > apt-get install -y templatetoolkit-perl
 > git clone https://github.com/dcoredump/GenericFluidPlug